Top of the page

 Bacterial meningitis is an infection of the tissues that surround the brain and spinal cord.
 This serious infection can injure the brain.
-It can be life-threatening.
+It can cause death.

 How long it takes your child to get better depends on how bad the illness is.
 It can take from just a couple of weeks to many months.
 You may notice a change in how your child thinks or concentrates.
 Most children with these symptoms get better over time.
 Be patient.
 And follow your doctor's instructions.